HajimeShimizu/CDISC-CORE-GUI/README.md

 - MED-RT: Optional.
 Specify version.
 - LOINC: Optional.
 Specify version.
 - UNII: Optional.
 Specify version.
+- SNOMED : Not available as Japan is not in territories of SNOMED.
+(But SNOMED option is implemented as part of CORE)

 Define.xml
 - Either 'path of define.xml' or 'expected version of define.xml' must be specified.
-'Expcted version' is ignored when both parameters are specified.
+- Tick when validate define.xml as standalone (But it seems unavailable in CORE v0.9.3)

 Data files
 - Specify dataset file(s).
 XPT, JSON, Parquet, USDM are acceptable file formats.